-Group Management Meeting and Group Strategy Meeting:
+Medium-term-Management-Plan Monitoring Meeting:

-The Group Management Meeting and the Group Strategy Meeting each consist of four full-time directors, one full-time auditor, persons designated by division heads and the representative director when deemed necessary.
-Both meet once a month.

-The Group Management Meeting deliberates on matters referred to the Board of Directors, matters concerning the overall policy on the execution of duties, matters concerning risk management, and other matters.
-The Group Strategy Meeting discusses all aspects of Group company management strategy and considers management strategy, and other topics.
+This meeting consists of four full-time directors, one full-time auditor, persons designated by division heads and the representative director when deemed necessary.
+The meeting is held once a month.
+The meeting deliberates on matters referred to the Board of Directors, matters concerning the overall policy on the execution of duties, matters related to the promotion and progress of the medium-term management plan, management strategies, matters concerning the overall policy on execution of duties and risk management are discussed.